 enhance the protection of the marine environment.

-The functions of IALA include, among other things:
+The functions of IALA include:

 developing international cooperation by promoting close working relationships and assistance between members;

 collecting and circulating information on recent developments and matters of common interest;

 liaison with relevant inter-governmental, international and other organizations.
 For example, the International Maritime Organization (IMO), the International Hydrographic Organization (IHO), the International Electrotechnical Commission (IEC), and the International Telecommunication Union (ITU);